Trigger Lambda Functions Using Amazon SQS in a Different Account

 2. b) Receive Messages from the Queue.

-3. For Send Messages definition choose Only the queue owner
+3. For Send Messages definition, choose Only the queue owner.

-4. For Receive Messages definition choose Only the specified AWS accounts, IAM users and roles.
+4. For Receive Messages definition, choose Only the specified AWS accounts, IAM users, and roles.

-5. In the dialog box which appears, Enter Account ID/ ARN/ IAM user of the Account B in which the Lambda Function is created.
+5. In the dialog box which appears, Enter Account ID/ ARN/ IAM user of Account B in which the Lambda Function is created.

-6. After adding the Accounts B details in dialog box, Select Advanced method in order to add policy to Queue which will grant the cross-account Under the JSON object Action, add “SQS:GetQueueAttributes
+6. After adding the Accounts B details in dialog box, Select Advanced method in order to add policy to Queue, which will grant the cross-account.
+Under the JSON object Action, add “SQS: GetQueueAttributes.”

 7. Scroll down and Click Create Queue.
 Following Queue will be created.

-8. Create Lambda Function in Account B using the runtime environment of your choice.In code print(event) to view the details of Lambda function triggers.
+8. Create Lambda Function in Account B using the runtime environment of your choice.
+In code print(event) to view the details of Lambda function triggers.

 9. The Lambda function will need certain permissions to manage the messages in SQS.
 Go to Configuration on Lambda console and click on Permissions on the left.